 DJs and local bands rock the stages, while the food trucks have a literal battle, with customers voting for the favourite vendor in the great Food Truck Wars.

 Access to ManyFest and the bands is completely free, however the rides and food cost money.
-So if listening to live music while kicking back in a craft beer garden sounds like your idea of a good time, don’t miss out on this great activity in Winnipeg!
+So if listening to live music while kicking back in a craft beer garden sounds like your idea of a good time, don’t miss out on including this great activity a part of your Winnipeg sightseeing experience!

 5) Skate The Red River Mutual Trail